Tattoo Cover‑Up Specialist

 We specialise in difficult tattoo cover‑ups.
-A successful cover‑up isn’t about making the tattoo darker — it’s about choosing a design that hides the old lines and shapes using design and shading chosen specifically for cover‑ups.
+A successful cover‑up isn’t about making the tattoo darker — it’s about choosing a design that hides the old lines and shapes using shading, structure and contrast.
 Some colours simply won’t cover old ink, so every cover‑up must be planned individually to make sure the result looks clean and natural.

 Our studio has over 20 years of experience working with tattoo designs, and our two resident artists have more than 40 years of combined tattooing experience.
 If you’re regretting an old tattoo or want to transform it into something new, you’re in the right place.

-We don't believe in the word "impossible".
-If you've been told your tattoo can't be covered, let us prove them wrong.
-Our team can help you achieve the look you want, no matter how challenging the task may seem.
+We don’t believe in the word “impossible”.
+If you’ve been told your tattoo can’t be covered, let us prove them wrong.
+Most “impossible” tattoos just need the right design approach.

-To get started, we'll need a clear photo of your existing tattoo.
-We require at least two shots: one close-up of the tattoo and another from a distance that shows the position of the ink on your body.
+To get started, we’ll need a clear photo of your existing tattoo.
+Please send two images: one close‑up of the tattoo and one taken from a distance to show its position on your body.

-We'll also need some inspiration from you!
-Tell us your ideas and preferences.
-Do you prefer a black and grey or a colour tattoo?
-We'll take all of your input into account when designing your tattoo cover-up.
-Once we have all the necessary information, we'll create the design using Photoshop, so you can see the tattoo image mock-up on your body before getting inked.
+We’ll also need your ideas and preferences — whether you prefer black and grey or colour, and what style you like.
+Once we have everything, we’ll create your design in Photoshop so you can see a mock‑up of the tattoo on your body before the session.

-Once we agree on the design, one of our talented artists will turn it into a beautiful tattoo.
-Check out some of our many custom cover-up designs below.
-Let us help you transform your old tattoo into a work of art!
+Once the design is agreed, one of our artists will turn it into a beautiful new tattoo.
+Check out some of our custom cover‑up designs below — let us help you transform your old tattoo into something you love.

 • Choosing designs that disguise shapes, not just darken them